MelanieObr/Reciplease_p10/README.md

 ## SetUp
 To edit the code, just clone the repo.

-To use it, To use it, please register with the API provider used : https://developer.edamam.com/
+To use it, please register with the API provider used : https://developer.edamam.com/

 You will have to define the key received on a file that you can call ApiConfig.swift :